2019–20 Iowa State Cyclones men's basketball team

-The 2019–20 Iowa State Cyclones men's basketball team represents Iowa State University during the 2019–20 NCAA Division I men's basketball season.
-The Cyclones are coached by Steve Prohm, who is in his fifth season at Iowa State.
-They play their home games at Hilton Coliseum in Ames, Iowa as members of the Big 12 Conference.
+The 2019–20 Iowa State Cyclones men's basketball team represented Iowa State University during the 2019–20 NCAA Division I men's basketball season.
+The Cyclones were coached by Steve Prohm, who was in his fifth season at Iowa State.
+They played their home games at Hilton Coliseum in Ames, Iowa as members of the Big 12 Conference.

 Previous season

 The Cyclones finished the 2018–19 season 23–12, 9–9 in Big 12 play to finish in fifth place.
 They defeated Baylor, Kansas State, and Kansas to win the Big 12 Conference tournament.
-They lost to Ohio State in the First Round of the NCAA tournament.
+They lost to Ohio State in the first round of the NCAA tournament.